THE TEN SIKH GURUS

 OVERVIEW

-Sikhism was guided by ten human Gurus over a period of approximately 240 years — from the birth of Guru Nanak Dev Ji in 1469 to the passing of Guru Gobind Singh Ji in 1708.
+Sikhism was guided by ten human Gurus over approximately 240 years — from the birth of Guru Nanak Dev Ji in 1469 to the passing of Guru Gobind Singh Ji in 1708.
 Each Guru built upon the teachings of his predecessor, expanding the Sikh community, refining its institutions, and deepening its spiritual tradition.
 Together, the ten Gurus shaped Sikhism into the global religion it is today.

 Quick reference list